 top of page

 My research has been supported by the Institute on Global Conflict and Cooperation, the West Africa Research Association and Innovations for Poverty Action.
-At Stanford, the King Center on Global Development supports my research.
+At Stanford, the King Center on Global Development supported my research.
 At Berkeley, I received support from the Center for African Studies, Institute for International Studies, and Organizing to Advance Solutions in the Sahel.

 IMG_6338_edited.png